You’re Wildcat ready.

 Placement is a skills evaluation process used to determine your level of readiness for college-level courses.

-We will evaluate your skills in math and English.
+We will evaluate your skills in math.
 The results will allow us to place you into first-semester courses that match your skill level, positioning you for academic success.
 You may meet placement requirements in one or any combination of the following ways:

 - Satisfactory placement test results